 Benefits: A good overview of your stock, production, and service will allow you to keep your food waste to a minimum and cut costs.
 It will also be easier to continue monitoring the profitability of your business.
-Tips for efficient planning: ☐ Make structured plans for procurement, production, and service and organize them accordingly.
+Tips for efficient planning: ☐ Make structured plans for procurement, production, and service.
 Use digital tools, or a customized Excel sheet , to organize your planning and detail your production needs.
-Update the database regularly, especially if you identify miscalculations. ☐ Calculate the adequate volume of products needed for the day based on the reservation and the ratio per guest, including historical data. ☐ Plan work assignments according to the experience and skills of the staff to reduce the amount of food waste.
+Update the database regularly, especially if you identify miscalculations. ☐ Calculate adequate volume of products needed for the day based on historical data.
+Plan work assignments according to staff experience and skills to reduce the amount of food waste.
 Make the executive chef responsible for guiding others in terms of production volume.
-Plan your mise en place properly.
-Check the condition of your utensils and equipment regularly. ☐ Carefully calculate the amount of ingredients that need to be precooked in advance.
-Consider whether more products can be served à la minute. ☐ Budget an end-of-day discount, also on food sold through food rescue service apps, to still make some profit. ☐ Have a plan to reuse or redistribute your surplus to easily reduce food waste.
+Plan mise en place properly.
+Check the condition of your utensils and equipment regularly. ☐ Carefully calculate the amount of the ingredients that need to be precooked in advance.
+Consider if more products can be served à la minute. ☐ Budget an end-of-day discount, also on food sold through food rescue service apps, to still make some profit. ☐ Carefully decide on the packaging of your dishes to match different types of foods sold and their sizes and ensure safety during the transport or just convenient consumption by the customer. ☐ Make sure the packaging is aesthetic and ensures an appealing presentation of foods.
+Have a plan to re-use or redistribute your surplus to easily reduce food waste.
 Draft a list of local producers that you can contact to propose sales or barter of your by-products.
-Make a contact list with the names of local community organizations, NGO representatives, or church institutions to contact if you have surplus food that can be donated.
+Make a contact list with the names of local community organizations, NGO representatives or church institutions to contact if you have surplus food that can be donated.
 Reach out to the preferred organization beforehand to ensure that they are on standby, to quickly pick it up.